nablarch/nablarch-document/en/application_framework/adaptors/lettuce_adaptor.rst

 .. tip::

   Tested with Redis 5.0.9 and Lettuce 5.3.0.RELEASE.
-  If you change the version, the project should be tested on the project side to make sure it is working.
+  If you change the version, the project  should be tested to make sure it is working.

 See below for a description of the adapters that support each feature.